jdittrich/userNeedResearchBook/text/dataAnalysis.md

 \

 **State themes in titles of groups**: Each group gets a headline.
 Create a hierarchy by using different paragraph styles—bigger headlines for overarching themes-of-themes, smaller headlines for themes, that encompass the data directly.
-If you use paragraph styles to format your headlines, you can use the navigation tool of the wordprocessor to go through your structure.
+If you use paragraph styles to format your headlines, you can use the navigation tool of the word processor to go through your structure.
 You can as well just use the list-hierarchy feature (pressing the tab-key creates a subordinate list point).
 I prefer headlines, though.

 #### How to: Analysis with pen and paper